Nawalapitiya

+Ethnic composition in Pasbage Korale DS Division (which include Nawalapitiya Urban Council)according to 2012 census is as follows Sinhalese 28,468-47.51%, Tamils-22,134-36.94%, Muslims-8,683-14.49%, Others-632-1.05%.

 Transport

 Nawalapitiya is located at the junction of Nawalapitya-Ginigathena (B319); Nawalypitia-Kotmale (B317) and Kandy Roads (AB13).

 In 1874 the railway line was extended from Kandy to Nawalapitiya, with the Nawalapitiya railway station opening on 21 December.
 The station serves as a terminus for a number of commuter trains, with all local trains stopping at the station.
 The station comprises three platforms and two siding loops.
 In 1885 the railway was extended to Nanu Oya.